f90/jamendolyrics/README.md

 # DEPRECATED: JamendoLyrics MultiLang dataset for lyrics research

-DEPRECATED: This dataset has moved over to [Huggingface](https://huggingface.co/datasets/jamendolyrics/jamendolyrics) and is part of the [JamendoLyrics community on Huggingface](https://huggingface.co/jamendolyrics) - please use only the version on Huggingface, whill we keep receiving maintenance updates.
+DEPRECATED: This dataset has moved over to [Huggingface](https://huggingface.co/datasets/jamendolyrics/jamendolyrics) and is part of the [JamendoLyrics community on Huggingface](https://huggingface.co/jamendolyrics) and the latest version will be exclusively hosted there.
 The old dataset (as of 30th April 2025) is preserved here for posterity, but should no longer be used and will no longer be updated.

 ## Introduction